hydroshare/hydroshare/irods/README.md

 ## Using local federated iRODS

-The scripts herein are a one-way street that update the configuration of HydroShare to use a locally deployed federated pair of iCAT v.4.1.8 servers in Docker.
+The scripts herein are a one-way street that update the configuration of HydroShare to use a locally deployed federated pair of iRODS provider v.4.2.4 (PostgreSQL) servers in Docker.

 Effected files:

 -	modified:   hsctl
 -	modified:   hydroshare/local_settings.py
 -	modified:   scripts/templates/docker-compose-local-irods.template